Recommended by:

 Secure sensitive data

-Although sometimes you may want to turn the VPN off for certain things, there is information you always want to secure.
+You may want to turn the VPN off for certain apps or websites, but some information should never go unprotected.
 That’s where split tunneling comes in.
 You can encrypt some data and leave other data unencrypted.

 Use different IP addresses

-A VPN changes your IP address to the VPN server’s IP.
-When you choose to bypass some apps from VPN use, those will use your own IP.
-This way you can use two IPs at once and access local content on specific apps while staying hidden on the others.
+A VPN changes your IP address to that of a VPN server.
+When you choose to bypass some apps from VPN use, they’ll use your actual IP address.
+This allows you to use two IPs at once and access local content on specific apps while staying hidden on the others.

 Access wireless home devices

-Your wireless home devices (e.g., printers) use your real IP to connect to your other devices (e.g., phone).
+Your wireless home devices (e.g., printers) use your actual IP to connect to your phone or computer.
 If a VPN changes your phone's IP, things could get tricky.
 Simply add the app connecting your phone and printer to Bypasser, and they will always be connected!

 Exclude data-heavy apps

-Using a VPN may slow your speed down.
-Usually, this drop won’t impact you much, yet there may be times when this interferes with what you want to do.
+Using a VPN slows your connection down slightly.
+Usually, this drop in speed won’t impact you much, yet there may be times when it interferes with whatever you want to do.
 Simply use Bypasser to choose which apps do not require encryption, and they will run at your normal speed.

 Split tunneling for Windows, Android, and routers